lowspace/MAST90106/lit_review/CLIMATE RISKS AND MARKET EFFICIENCY_review.md

 ## Summary

 * industry and company level
-* climate change = drought, since it is easy to quantified and has a direct impact over food industry and relevant companies
+* climate change = drought, since it is easy to quantified and has a direct impact over food industry and relevant companies (justify by the authors)
 * drought information can not influence stocks right now, a 3-year index has a power predictability
+* proposed a cross-country strategy

 ## Abstract